-Looking Back At The Table Tennis Olympics Medal History
+Looking Back at The Table Tennis Olympics History Medals

-The highest number of Table Tennis Olympics medals belongs to none other than China ever since the 1988 Summer Olympics.
-The athlete medal leader scorecard is all dominated by the golden stars on the red canton flag of China.
+The highest number of Table Tennis Olympics medals has been in China since the 1988 Summer Olympics.
+The athlete medal leader scorecard is dominated by the golden stars on the red canton flag of China.
 Also, only once was the golden Nordic cross on the field of Sweden’s flag’s light blue and the black-red-golden tricolor of that of the Germans and twice the whites of Japan’s and South Korea’s.

-The Chinese men’s team was the top seed, and they extended their 100 percent winning record by defeating the second seed Germany.
-As China gained more and more achievements, Ma has also become the most decorated table tennis athlete in the sport’s history with five gold medals.
+The Chinese men’s team was the top seed, and they extended their 100 percent winning record by defeating the second seed in Germany.
+As China gained more and more achievements, Ma has also become the most decorated table tennis athlete in the sport’s history, with five gold medals.

 But who has won the highest number of medals at the Table Tennis Olympics?

-Looking at the list of the Olympics medalists in table tennis, you can see that Wang Hao, Ma Long, and Wang Nan – all the three draws as the winner of the highest number of Table Tennis Olympics medals in history.
+Looking at the list of the Olympics medalists in table tennis, you can see that Wang Hao, Ma Long, and Wang Nan – all three draw as the winner of the highest number of Table Tennis Olympics medals in history.

-All three of them won in total five medals at the Olympics.
+All three of them won five total medals at the Olympics.
 But Wang Hao won two golds and three silvers.
-Whereas Ma Long won five gold medals; perhaps that is why Wikipedia regards Ma Long as the table tennis medal leader at Olympics.
+Whereas Ma Long won five gold medals; perhaps that is why Wikipedia regards Ma Long as the table tennis medal leader at the Olympics.